CorporateClash/public/tos.md

 We reseve the right to suspend your account and stop providing service to you for any amount of time if we determine you previously have, are, or intent to degrade the experience of other users of our service.

+Corporate Clash entities have final say in disputes; you may dispute an action taken against your account one time by emailing support@corporateclash.net.
+We reserve the right to uphold our decisions without reason and we reserve the right to not respond to disputes whatsoever.

 ##### We process your data.

 By signing up for our services, you content to our data collection policies as described in our [privacy policy](https://corporateclash.net/help/privacy).

 ##### Account selling

-You agree that you will not buy, sell, or transfer any aspect of your account without express written confirmation from an authorized officer representing us.
+You agree that you will not buy, sell, or transfer any aspect of your account without express written confirmation from us.

 ##### Legal protections